SpatialConnect/SpatialConnect.github.io/README.md

-# bigspatial2023.github.io
+# bigspatial2024.github.io
- BigSpatial23 Website
+ BigSpatial24 Website

-This website is for the 11th ACM SIGSPATIAL International BigSpatial workshop in Hamburg, Germany.
+This website is for the 12th ACM SIGSPATIAL International BigSpatial workshop in Atlanta, Georgia, USA.